NUWCDIVNPT/stig-manager-docker/README.md

 ## Prerequisite: Browser CA trust

-The project uses a server certificate for the host `localhost` which is signed by a demonstration CA named "csmig-CA".
-For the examples to work, you must (temporarily) import and trust this CA certificate, found at [`certs/ca/csmig-ca.crt`](certs/ca/csmig-ca.crt).
+The project uses a server certificate for the host `localhost` which is signed by a demonstration CA named "demoCA".
+For the examples to work, you must (temporarily) import and trust this CA certificate, found at [`certs/ca/demoCA.crt`](certs/ca/demoCA.crt).

-> How you do this varies across operating systems.
+> How you do this varies across operating systems and browsers.
 For Windows, you import the certificate into "Trusted Root Certification Authorities".
 You should remove the certificate when finished running the orchestrations.

 ## Quick links